 Beta-blockers – These have been shown to be effective treatment options for hemangiomas.
 Unlike steroids, beta-blockers not only prevent additional growth of the hemangioma, but shrink the existing hemangioma.

 Timolol – A beta-blocker that is applied topically to the surface of hemangiomas twice daily.
 It has been shown to be effective in treating very superficial hemangiomas.

 Corticosteroids – Oral corticosteroids are only used during the growth phase and usually do not shrink the existing hemangioma but rather slow further growth.

 Pulsed dye laser – The pulsed dye laser treatment is safe and effective in treating infants and young children.

 Surgery – Surgical excision is usually reserved for cases in which fibrous, fatty tissue or scarring remains after the hemangioma has resolved or for hemangiomas that are shrinking very slowly and have not resolved by the time the child is about to enter school.

-This Forefront Dermatology clinic, is led by board-certified dermatologists, Dr. Melanie Costa, Dr. John Welsh, Dr. Nadia Sundlass and Dr. Joshua Hagen, offering Birthmark Treatment treatment to the residents of Shadyside, Pennsylvania.
+This Forefront Dermatology clinic, is led by board-certified dermatologists, Dr. Melanie Costa, Dr. Nadia Sundlass, Dr. Joshua Hagen and Dr. Tony Jiang, offering Birthmark treatment to the residents of Shadyside, Pennsylvania.